 The selected criteria will be weighted equally by default, but you can use the sliders to adjust any of the weights.
 The weights for all your criteria must always add up to 100%.
 Therefore, if you increase or decrease the weight for any criteria, the weights for each of the remaining criteria will automatically be decreased or increased proportionately.
 To prevent the weight of any of the criteria from changing in this way, click the lock icon next to it.

-You may also click More options to modify how a variable is to be used in the analysis.
-Positive is selected by default, and means that the higher value for the variable, the higher its effect on the score will be.
-Selecting Inverse specifies the opposite: the lower the value for the variable, the higher its effect on the score will be.
-If the option Ideal is selected, a value for the Ideal must be selected on the graph that appears with it.
-The closer the value of the variable to the specified Ideal value on the graph, the higher its effect on the score will be.
+Positive Influence is selected by default, which means that the higher the value of the variable, the greater its effect on the final score.
+Selecting Inverse specifies the opposite: the lower the value, greater is its effect on the score.
+When Ideal is selected, a value for the Ideal must be selected on the graph that appears with it.
+The closer the value of the variable to the specified Ideal, the greater its effect on the score will be.

-- This default influence for point layers can be changed under Preferences.
+The default Influence for point layers can be changed under Preferences.

-- When a point layer is selected as a criteria, and at least one of the selected sites has a large area, The suitability analysis may take a few moments to process.
+- When a point layer is one of the selected criteria, and at least one of the selected sites has a large area, the suitability analysis may take a few moments to process.